opensyria/blockchain/docs/audits/MODULE_C1_WALLET_SECURITY.md

 - **NO ENCRYPTION** → Regulatory violations

 **Verdict:**
-The Open Syria wallet is **dangerously insecure** and **must not be used** with real funds.
+The OpenSyria wallet is **dangerously insecure** and **must not be used** with real funds.
 It's worse than no wallet at all because it gives a false sense of security.
 Private keys stored in plaintext JSON files is a **catastrophic vulnerability** that violates every security best practice and regulatory requirement.

 **This is the WORST security finding in the entire audit.**